rupp150406/Recipy/README.md

 # 🐔 Recipy

 **Recipy** is a fully offline mobile recipe app built with Flutter — no backend, just pure code.
-It’s designed for cooking enthusiasts who want quick access to their favorite recipes anytime, anywhere, even without an internet connection.
+It’s designed for cooking enthusiasts who want quick access to curated recipes anytime, anywhere, even without an internet connection.

 ---

 ## ✨ Key Features

-- 📚 **Offline Recipe Management**
+- 📚 **Offline Access to Recipes**
-  Add, edit, and delete recipes directly in the app without needing an internet connection.
+  Browse a collection of preloaded recipes without needing an internet connection.

 - 🍳 **Complete Recipe Details**
-  Save recipe names, ingredients, cooking steps, and image illustrations.
+  View recipe names, ingredients, cooking steps, and illustrative images.

-- 🔍 **Fast Search**
+- 🔍 **Search Functionality**
-  Easily find recipes by name or ingredients using the built-in search feature.
+  Quickly find recipes by keyword with the built-in search feature.

 - 🎨 **Clean & Modern UI**
   A simple, intuitive interface that’s easy to use for everyone.